Indulge in German culture at Oktoberfest in Fredericksburg

 In 2022, the festival in Fredericksburg was named the “Most Authentic Oktoberfest in America” by travel website Only in Your State, and it’s been identified as one of the best Oktoberfests in the U.S. by Fodor’s, Trip Advisor and Travel magazine.

-“Oktoberfest offers something for everyone,” said Debbie Reeh, Oktoberfest manager, in a press release.
+“Oktoberfest offers something for everyone,” Debbie Reeh, the Oktoberfest manager, said in a press release.
 “It’s our activities throughout the weekend that set our Oktoberfest apart.
 There’s so much to participate in.”

 The weekend begins on Friday with the gates opening at 6 p.m.
 In addition to featuring a wide selection of German and American food from over a dozen vendors, and over 40 varieties of German, American, Texan and other imported beers, Oktoberfest showcases arts and collectibles from 30 juried artisans, including a select group of Texas Hill Country artists.